← back to docs

 what we won’t beat

 If you need Datadog’s RUM, log correlation, infra metrics, and APM in one pane of glass: keep Datadog.
 We are not trying to replace it.
-We are the focused observability layer for the agent loop, not the SRE platform.
+We are the focused observability layer for the Claude stack — not the SRE platform.